ElCep/repro-seir/README.md

 In the `m1-seir` version the path distance and rotation become input parameters of the model.

-In the `m2-seir` version the agents jump from one cell to another in the grid in a random way.
+In the `m2-seir` version the agents jump from one cell to another in the grid in a random way. this model is a re-implementation of the movement and initialization that has been requested from all agent-based models

 ## Some results